notrab/awesome-headless-commerce/README.md

 ## Content Federation

-- [GraphCMS](https://graphcms.com) &mdash; Rapidly Deliver Digital Content At Scale.
 - [Hasura](https://hasura.io) &mdash; Instant GraphQL for all your data.
 - [OneGraph](https://onegraph.com) &mdash; OneGraph is the easiest way to build integrations with 3rd-party services.

 ## Storefronts

-- [Plasmic](https://plasmic.app) &mdash; Visual page builder for Next.js, Gatsby, and any other tech stack, so content creators can create landing pages and more without developer involvement.
 - [Payhere](https://payhere.co) &mdash; Easy payment links to help you collect payments online.
 - [Vue storefront]() &mdash; Headless PWA frontend for any eCommerce.
 - [commerce-ui](https://commerce-ui.com) &mdash; We build storefronts for headless ecommerce.
 - [Frontastic](https://www.frontastic.cloud) &mdash; Rapidly create and evolve mobile first frontends for the API economy.
 - [Front-Commerce](https://www.front-commerce.com) &mdash; PWA frontend for headless eCommerce.
 - [Nacelle](https://nacelle.com) &mdash; Your webstore with sub-second page load speeds, mobile-first functionality and a superior shopping experience.
+- [Plasmic](https://plasmic.app) &mdash; Visual page builder for Next.js, Gatsby, and any other tech stack, so content creators can create landing pages and more without developer involvement.

 ## Static Site Generators